Why your LLC needs business insurance

 An employee car accident

-During a work errand, an employee could get into an accident that injures another driver.
+During a work errand, an employee could get into a car accident that injures another driver.
 Whether they were driving a company or personal car, your business could be held legally accountable.

 Even with an LLC, your business could be on the hook for any damages and medical bills.